taikiy/kernel/doc/real_mode_development.md

 In the previous section, `ORG 0x7c00` worked fine.
 This is because QEMU BIOS starts with DS set to 0.
 On other BIOS, however, this might not work if it initializes the data segment to, for example, `0x7c0`.
 In that case, our DS will be `0x7c00 + 0x7c0 * 16` which does not point to `message`.

-To prevent this, we set DS ourselves in the assembly. ([commit](https://github.com/taikiy/kernel/commit/6b08bf6ba316d4bcc16c7f214151aca9cfdcfab7#diff-ef96aa02ede6928fc12bc906ab8b222af1250dde26bb066466d339e48ab4e658))
+To prevent this, we set DS ourselves in the assembly. [[commit](https://github.com/taikiy/kernel/commit/6b08bf6ba316d4bcc16c7f214151aca9cfdcfab7#diff-ef96aa02ede6928fc12bc906ab8b222af1250dde26bb066466d339e48ab4e658)]

 ## 3. BIOS Parameter Block (BPB)

 Usually, the binary file so far will work fine on real machines, but some BIOS expect what's known as [BPB](https://wiki.osdev.org/FAT#BPB_.28BIOS_Parameter_Block.29).
-For a maximum compatibility, we should reserve the block if BIOS decides to write some data in this data block. ([commit](https://github.com/taikiy/kernel/commit/ec33f9a20982be55a0caf5eb59890048b4cfd064#diff-ef96aa02ede6928fc12bc906ab8b222af1250dde26bb066466d339e48ab4e658))
+For a maximum compatibility, we should reserve the block if BIOS decides to write some data in this data block. [[commit](https://github.com/taikiy/kernel/commit/ec33f9a20982be55a0caf5eb59890048b4cfd064#diff-ef96aa02ede6928fc12bc906ab8b222af1250dde26bb066466d339e48ab4e658)]

 ## 4. Writing the bootloader to a USB stick

-On Mac, just like Linux, you can use `dd` to copy our binary bootloader file to a USB stick.
+On Mac, just like Linux, we can use `dd` to copy our binary bootloader file to a USB stick.
 Some commands/options are slightly different.

 ---